Blog | 11-minute Read

 However, if you apply all these questions to your application and IT landscape, you will be well-positioned to know what should and should not be migrated.

-Making the switch to Azure AD for all your web applications is a priority activity for IT departments, with many already using Azure AD for Office 365 and Windows corporate sign in.
+Making the switch to Entra ID for all your web applications is a priority activity for IT departments, with many already using Entra ID for Office 365 and Windows corporate sign in.

 This strategic activity helps you to: